stanchev89/Food-Delivery/README.md

 Food-Delivery project

+# The app is deployed at https://food-delivery-stanchev.herokuapp.com

+ If app doesn't work correctly : There is problem with some browser and mobile phones with cookies.
+I'll try to fix this issue.
+ Works correctly with desktop Chrome browser.

 # Food delivery is online shopping platform suitable for restaurants, fast-food, or even all type of shops.

+## Design: Everything is custom styled with no libraries.

-## How to install and run the application
+## How to install and run the application locally

 Backend is building with NODE JS, Express, Mongoose, Mongo - with cloud based database - Mongo Atlas.
 You need to open the folder "Rest-api" and run 'npm install' to install all dependencies.